csc-training/fortran-introduction/slides/04_File_IO.md

 ```
 - Here the items are the variables whose values are to be written and
   the two asterisks denote the *unit* and *formatting*
     - Default unit is the terminal (stdout)
     - Default formatting depends on the compiler

 # Input/Output formatting

-- To prettify output and to make it human readable, use format
+- To prettify output and to make it more readable, use format
   descriptors in connection with the write statement
 - Although less often used nowadays, it can also be used with read to
   input data at fixed line positions and using predefined field
   lengths
-- Used through format statements, character variable or within
-  read/write fmt keyword

 # Output formatting